News

 How to watch

+Dozens of countries will stream or air each day’s events, with some of them delaying broadcasts until prime time depending on the time zone.
 That will be the case in the U.S., where Eastern time is six hours behind Milan and Cortina.
 NBC will carry showcase events at night while streaming sports on Peacock.

 Top storylines

-Athletes to watch: Two of the most decorated Alpine skiers in history, 41-year-old Lindsey Vonn and Mikaela Shiffrin, opened the World Cup season in dominant form, raising American hopes of a golden run in Cortina.
+Athletes to watch: Two of the most decorated Alpine skiers in history, 41-year-old Lindsey Vonn and Mikaela Shiffrin, opened the World Cup season in dominant form.
+Vonn still plans to compete despite rupturing her ACL last week.
 Eileen Gu is back in freestyle skiing, as is Chloe Kim in snowboarding.
 NHL players are back on Olympic ice for the first time since 2014 so watch for the likes of Sidney Crosby and Connor McDavid.

-Venues: All eyes are on the hockey arenas in Milan, which were still under construction in December; the main rink will be about 3 feet shorter than NHL and PWHL players are used to.
-And the athletes’ village in Cortina is a set of more than 350 mobile homes.
+Venues: All eyes are on the hockey arenas in Milan, which were still under construction in January; the main rink will be about 3 feet shorter than NHL and PWHL players are used to.
+And the athletes’ village in Cortina is a collection of more than 350 mobile homes.

-Russian athletes: Some sports federations are deciding whether to let Russians compete as neutral athletes but only after they are cleared by an independent review process to ensure that they have not publicly supported the war in Ukraine and are not affiliated with Russia’s military or other forces.
+Russian athletes: A handful of Russians are competing as neutral athletes — after they were cleared by an independent review to ensure that they have not publicly supported the war in Ukraine and are not affiliated with Russia’s military or other forces.

 What’s new: Ski mountaineering will make its Olympic debut while skeleton has added a mixed team event, luge has added women’s doubles and large hill ski jumping added women’s and men’s super team events.